 - Sheds or garages placed in the path of wastewater drainage can essentially form a dam, keeping water from flowing where it needs to to get off your property.

 - Amateur excavation work in which the soil is too compacted or improperly graded can cause it to hold water.

 Your best move to handle drainage issues is usually to call a professional, and we at Little’s Excavating are always ready to help you navigate such situations, but here are a few measures you can take yourself in the meantime:

 - Create a trench, or swale.
 It should be very shallow from your home to the street, gutter or wastewater path.
 It should get deeper as it goes along, and it should slope downward.
 Feel free to spruce it up with decorative rocks.

 - Build a rain garden.
-Put together some plants that need large amounts of water and can be planed in areas of standing water in your yard.
+Put together some plants that need large amounts of water and can be planted in areas of standing water in your yard.
 Irises, asters, lilies and foxglove are regarded as useful for this purpose.
 It’s important to make sure you use plants native to the area which will bloom here, and account for sun exposure, climate, etc.

 - If sidewalks or stone walkways on your property tend to shift, crack or chip, they may be blocking water from flowing away from the structure.
 You can remove a few sections of these walkways and replace them with rocks or gravel.
 That allows water to drain better than concrete or stone.

 Your yard needs water, and especially in the summer, to that end, as Luke Bryan might say, rain is a good thing.
 But it’s important to keep it in moderation and keep it away from the lower levels of your house.